dat-ecosystem-archive/docs/how-dat-works.md

 ## Phase three: Data exchange

 So now we have found data sources, have connected to them, but we havent yet figured out if they *actually* have the data we need.
-This is where our file tranfser protocol [hyperdrive](https://www.npmjs.com/package/hyperdrive) comes in.
+This is where our file transfer protocol [Hyperdrive](https://www.npmjs.com/package/hyperdrive) comes in.
 You can read a much longer description of how hyperdrive works in the [Hyperdrive Specification](https://github.com/mafintosh/hyperdrive/blob/master/SPECIFICATION.md).

+The short version of how Hyperdrive works is that it breaks file contents up in to pieces, hashes each piece and then constructs a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) out of all of the pieces.
+This ultimately gives us the Dat link, which is the top level hash of the Merkle tree.

+We use a technique called Rabin fingerprinting to break files up into pieces.
+Rabin fingerprints are a specific strategy for what is called Content Defined Chunking.
+Here's an example:

+![meta/cdc.png]

+When two peers connect to each other and begin speaking the Hyperdrive protocol they can efficiently determine if they have chunks the other one wants, and begin exchanging those chunks directly.
+Hyperdrive gives us the flexibility to have random access to any portion of a file while still verifying the other side isnt sending us bad data.
+We can also download different sections of files in parallel across all of the sources simultaneously, which increases overall download speed dramatically.